 - 1 pound potatoes Russet and Yukon Gold work well here, peeled and chopped into 1/2-inch cubes

-- 4 ounces about 15 baby-sized carrots, sliced
+- 4 ounces or 15 baby-sized carrots, sliced

 - 2 tablespoons cooking oil